Uncertainty About Uncertainty - Goldman Reveals The 'Hidden Risks'

 There have been more 2- and 3-standard deviation return days for the S&P 500 (relative to volatility in the prior 12 months) - such sharp moves are usually skewed to the downside and are very difficult to position for.
 The past year has been unusually quiet, with fewer 2- and 3-standard deviation moves, but it seems too early to disregard the trend of increased vol of vol (Exhibit 30).
 The 10-year rolling averages of both have trended up in the last 25 years to levels from before the Great Moderation (Exhibit 31).

 See how this comes together?
-And in case you were wondering if the types of programmatic strats that I keep pounding the table on are part and parcel of this, allow me to excerpt one last passage from Goldman's piece:
+And, in case you were wondering if the types of programmatic strats that I keep pounding the table on are part and parcel of this, allow me to excerpt one last passage from Goldman's piece:

-Increased vol of vol may reflect changes in the market microstructure: (1) changes in bank regulation such as Dodd-Frank and the Volcker rule, which have reduced liquidity across assets, (2) the rise of systematic investing, e.g., passive/smart beta strategies that reduce liquidity can drive crowding, (3) CTAs, risk parity and volatility target funds, that often invest very pro-cyclically and (4) levered or liquidity-constrained exchange-traded products, e.g, on high yield credit or commodities.
+Increased vol of vol may reflect changes in the market microstructure: (1) changes in bank regulation such as Dodd-Frank and the Volcker rule, which have reduced liquidity across assets, (2) the rise of systematic investing, e.g., passive/smart beta strategies that reduce liquidity can drive crowding, (3) CTAs, risk parity and volatility target funds, that often invest very pro-cyclically and (4) levered or liquidity-constrained exchange-traded products, e.g., on high yield credit or commodities.

 (Bloomberg)